 16. Science explains so much of what we used to attribute to God

-Zeus and Thor and all those other guys, yes, but attribute this to the Christian God is a category mistake as He is not just a mere explanation of how the universe was created.
+Zeus and Thor and all those other guys, yes, but attributing this to the Christian God is a category mistake as He is not just a mere explanation of how the universe was created.
 Again, Hemant has provided no examples of where science has explained something we attribute to Christ.
-I know of none, in fact, the core argument of creationism is that the universe had a beginning, and as far I know, science agrees with this.
+I know of none, in fact, the core argument of creationism is that the universe had a definitive beginning at the big bang, and as far I know, science agrees with this.

 17. The more we learn, the less reason we have to believe in God

-Another category mistake.
 If we’re to undermine Christianity, we need to at least attempt to understand its theology.
-The question we need to ask is, if we equate God, an intelligent and living being, to nothing more than a scientific explanation, how does atheism view the rest of life?
+The question we need to ask is if we equate God, an intelligent and living being, to nothing more than an impersonal, scientific explanation, necessity, or equation, how does atheism view the rest of life?
 The same way or differently?
 If differently, why shouldn’t we see God the same way?

 18. If you tried to explain your religious mythology to someone who had never heard it before, you’d sound crazy

 This argument is known as the “Outsider Test,” which I look at here.

 19. If God didn’t exist, the world would look exactly as it does now

 The answer to this one relies heavily on science and evolution so unfortunately, it’s not something I can sufficiently answer.
 However, I believe Hemant is relying on the same narrative he built for his argument on miracles, that if we can see or study it God must not have had a hand in it.
 There is no reason to think this nor does Scripture support it.